 Baguès Frerès (Paris maker).
 Pair of candlesticks, 1950.
 Rock-crystal and gilt bronze.
 H ” with shades, base 13 1/2″ $18,000

 We transformed this pair of rock-crystal-and-ormolu candlesticks into a pair of lamps.
 This wasn’t contrary to the maker’s intention, judging from an existing interior channel for electrical wires.
 Made by the Paris firm of Baguès, the candlestick model was published in a 1950 issue of the design magazine Plaisir de France.
-There, the capation states that the models reproduced could be purchased at Bonzano, a stylish Paris purveyor of luxury goods.
+There, the capation states that the models reproduced could be purchased at Bonzano, then a stylish Paris purveyor of luxury goods.

 Purple and black ”filikli tulu” rug.
 Mohair, wool backing.
 Approximately 92″ x 60” $7,000